gnosis/GECO/Proposals/TasitSDK.md

 > In the future, we'll support the following based on demand:

-- Serenity (eWASM, sharding, proof of stake)
+> - Serenity (eWASM, sharding, proof of stake)
-- The Graph protocol
-- State channels
+> - State channels
-- Plasma
+> - Plasma
-- Future popular ERC standards
+> - Future popular ERC standards
-- In-app and/or singleton-on-device light and ultralight clients with a simple abstraction around them
+> - In-app and/or singleton-on-device light and/or ultralight clients with a simple abstraction around them
-- Use of upgradeable and nonupgradeable contracts
+> - Use of upgradeable and nonupgradeable contracts
+> - The Graph protocol
-- Tool for finding the current address of a popular smart contract
+> - Tool for finding the current address of a popular smart contract
-- etc.
+> - etc.

 ##### Why we should fund you.

+> Tasit will serve as "proof of decentralization" for the dapps we support.
+Vitalik tweeted 'One simple litmus test for whether or not a blockchain project is truly decentralized: can a third party independently make a client for it, and do everything that the "official" client can?'.

+> It's time for major decoupling of "back end" and front end.
+This decoupling provides users with "right to exit".

-> I (Paul) have a unique eye for product.
+> Plus, I (Paul) have a unique eye for product.
 I've shipped production mobile apps and worked with a team on an evolving JavaScript code base.
 I'm experienced with React Native and Ethereum.
 I've vetted the idea at conferences like Dappcon, TruffleCon, and Devcon4.
-Plus, people enjoy working with me.

-> Tasit will serve as "proof of decentralization" for the dapps we support.
-Vitalik tweeted 'One simple litmus test for whether or not a blockchain project is truly decentralized: can a third party independently make a client for it, and do everything that the "official" client can?'.
-It's time for major decoupling of "back end" and front end.
-This decoupling provides users with "right to exit".

 ### Features